gpoelche/gpoelche/README.md

 ## *Who is George?* 🩻

 I'm a student at Arizona State University studying Full-Stack Web Development.
 I am passionate about both effective, communicative design principles as well as user-interactivity on the web.
-Because of this, I see myself potentially becoming more interest in creating web applications (whether it be in-browser games, analytics tools for video games, interactive websites for myself and other creatives, and more).
+Because of this, I see myself potentially becoming more interested in creating web applications (whether it be in-browser games, analytics tools for video games, interactive websites for myself and other creatives, and more).
 I also see great opportunity for finding exciting and meaningful work in my home city of Pittsburgh, as the city continues to attract more big names within the tech-industry to the City of Bridges. *Did you know that DuoLingo is based out of Pittsburgh and was created by two Carnegie Mellon University Students?* 🦉